Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 that is used to capture the moisture sensor data (e.g. Moisture Sensor Data MQTT plugin).

-### Decrease moisture
+### Suppress schedule

-The decrease moisture feature of the plugin is triggered when a program is automatically scheduled to run on a station (RUN NOW schedules are ignored) and depending on the configuration will suppress the schedule.
+The suppress schedule feature of the plugin is triggered when a program is automatically scheduled to run on a station (RUN NOW schedules are ignored) and depending on the configuration will suppress the schedule.